I am sure there are things that can’t be cured by a good bath but I can’t think of one.

 People certainly think there’s a therapeutic effect, but unfortunately that’s no way to judge the matter — people think all kinds of things,13 and in this case it would be very easy to mistake the benefits of the heat for an effect of the salt.
 For a surprisingly detailed discussion, see:

-A hot bath is not only a much better choice for most low back pain than icing — which is usually harmful — but soaking in the tub may simply be the single best therapy there is for low back pain, or at least the best bang for your buck!
-And yet many people actually avoid a hot bath when they have low back pain — tragically — because they think they are “inflamed” and the heat will make it worse.
+A hot bath is not only a much better choice for most low back pain than icing — which might even be a little harmful — but soaking in the tub may simply be the single best therapy there is for low back pain, or at least the best bang for your buck!
+(Or 30 cents, which is roughly what it costs to fill a bath.)
+About And yet many people actually avoid a hot bath when they have low back pain — tragically — because they think they are “inflamed” and the heat will make it worse.
 This is very rarely the case.

 The great majority of low back pain is essentially muscular in nature, contrary to the popular and mistaken medical view that it’s usually caused by something “mechanical” like a intervertebral disc herniation.